Syrians fear for relatives after Austrian migrant tragedy

 "Who will stop that madness?" asked daily Kurier in bold white letters on its black front page.
 Meanwhile Kronenzeitung showed a picture of the truck with one back door open and the bodies of several migrants piled up inside, under the headline "Crammed in like rubbish."

-Carla Amina Baghajati, spokeswoman for the Islamic Religious Authority in Austria and married to a Syrian, said her organisation would help those affected in Austria and elsewhere.
+Carla Amina Baghajati, spokeswoman for the Islamic Religious Authority in Austria and married to a Syrian, said her organization would help those affected in Austria and elsewhere.

 "The big problem is to identify the victims, and there is a Syrian community here," she said.
 "And by way of Facebook, by way of reaching out for possible contacts, we have an easier way to make contact than the official authorities."